Megabit/BlazoriseLicenseProxy/README.md

 ## 🔒 Security Considerations

-- **Secrets are still visible to your server admins**—keep your infrastructure secure.
+- **Secrets are still visible to your server admins**, keep your infrastructure secure.
 - Requests and responses **to your proxy** remain visible in DevTools, but **the vendor token never leaves the server**.
 - Add **rate limiting**, **logging**, and **monitoring** to detect abuse.
 - Rotate your ProductToken periodically.